NecRaul/lain.la-pomf-uploader/README.md

 pip install lain-upload
 ```

-Python's native `argparse` package is used to parse return request along with set command argument.
+Python's native `os` and `argparse` packages are used to check for file size and parse return request along with set command argument respectively.

 ## How it works